Heyjuke58/integrated_gradient_baselines_for_text_classification/README.md

 ## How to run

-- install conda environment as provided by `environment.yml`
+- install conda environment as provided by `environment.yml` and activate it.
 - Precompute KNN:

 ```sh